survos-sites/easyadmin-cast/README.md

 Well hi there!
 This repository holds the code and script for the EasyAdminBundle tutorial on SymfonyCasts.

+It has been modified from the original with the following:

+* Attributes instead of Annotations
+* AssetMapper instead of Webpack
+* Foundry version 2
+* All libraries at their latest version, using rector
+* Some code related to deployment on the Survos dokku server
+* @todo: smoke tests, crawler tests and panther tests.

 ## Setup

 If you've just downloaded the code, congratulations!!